Free fermions with dephasing and boundary driving: Bethe Ansatz results: Introduction

 We show that the spectrum, i.e., eigenvalues and eigenvectors, of ${\mathcal L}^{\scriptscriptstyle(2)}$ can be constructed explicitly using the Bethe ansatz.
 This happens despite the fact that the full Liouvillian, to the best of our knowledge, is not integrable.
 Indeed, as we show, the full Liouvillian is mapped to the one-dimensional Hubbard model with imaginary density-density interaction, imaginary boundary magnetic fields, and imaginary boundary pair production.
 The last term creates a pair of fermions with opposite spins at the boundaries, making the model non integrable.
 Since ${\mathcal L}^{\scriptscriptstyle (2)}$ is not hermitian, its eigenvalues (energies) are in general complex.
 The spectrum of ${\mathcal L}^{\scriptscriptstyle(2)}$, at least for moderate dephasing rate, splits into three different components.
-We show that there are $L(L-1)/2$ complex energies that are trivially related by a shift by $-\gamma$ to the energies obtained in the absence of dephasing.
+We show that there are $L(L-1)/2$ complex eigenvalues that are trivially related by a shift by $-\gamma$ to the eigenvalues obtained in the absence of dephasing.
 These correspond to eigenstates that are free-fermionic in nature.
-For $\gamma^-=0$ these energies are purely imaginary forming a vertical band in the complex plane.
+For $\gamma^-=0$ these eigenvalues form a vertical band in the complex plane, their real part being $-\gamma$.
 For nonzero $\gamma^-$ the band is deformed.
 Nearby in energy, there are $\sim L(L-1)/2$ complex eigenvalues, which become the same as the dephasing-independent ones in the large $L$ limit.